teksi/wastewater/docs/en/user-guide/editing/maintenance_events.rst

 Editing
 --------

  * Do as described in adding - but just edit existing maintenance events.
-Or edit the **vw_tww_maintenance_event** table (layer group **inspection**)
+ * Or edit the **vw_tww_maintenance_event** table (in layer group **inspection**)

 Multi Edit
 -----------------------------------------------------------

 Multi edit with linked tables is implemented in QGIS.
-It is possible to create or to link a maintenance event to a selection of reaches or wastewater structures im multiedit-mode.
+It is possible to create or to link a maintenance event to a selection of reaches or wastewater structures in multiedit-mode.